adsc-hls/fcuda-backend/fcuda-noc/README.md

 chunk of data to move at a time seems to make that goal prohibitive.
 Therefore, we modified the NOC logic to convert burst-mode at the FCUDA core to standard memory transaction at the upper-level module (completing one transaction before starting another).
+Currently, the NOC works OK with cores using burst access, however, it does not necessarily imply good performance.
 Implementing a full-fledged burst-mode is left for future work.

 - Some other details: a packet takes 3 cycles when traversing through a router.
-If the packet needs to access the directory, it will incur 3 addition cycles.
+If the packet needs to access the directory, it will incur 3 additional cycles.
+However, a packet does not necessarily access the directory of every router on its path: it only needs to access the home node's.
+Hence, the feature "directory bypass" ensures that a packet will bypass directory access of all but the home node.

 ##References